fenglyu/algorithms/README.md

 # algorithm-c
-A implementation of data structures in C language.
+An implementation of data structures in C language.